Umi007/Umi007/README.md

 }
 ```

-*I am a recent first-class graduate of Newcastle University, presently working on a DevOps Bootcamp with AiCore.
-Concurrently, I hold a part-time position as a Front of House Manager at the esteemed Tynemouth-based restaurant, Iztuzu.*
+*I am a recent first-class graduate of Newcastle University, presently working on a DevOps Bootcamp with AiCore.*

-*I have a deep passion for all things technology, recently I have been diving into modern engineering, in particular, DevOps and DevSecOps.
+*I have a deep passion for all things technology, recently I have been diving into modern engineering.
 Going forward I am hoping to develop my Engineering skills!*